audrey-roe/Tongue/README.md

-# Tongues - Your Multi-Language Translator
+# Tongues - Multi-Language Translator

 Tongues is a versatile translation app built with WinUI, offering a user-friendly interface for translating text between multiple languages.
 It leverages the power of various translation services to provide you with quick and accurate translations.
 Whether you need to communicate in a foreign language or simply explore new languages, Tongues makes the process seamless.